 Moreover, they utilize machine-coating on drop stitching with a durable seal and bonding layer.
 The fact that it’s also 6 inches thick helps with buoyancy and resilience, so you can use it for years to come.
 The design features a wide nose and tail outline which is made to offer you the most support.
 This makes it easier to try out a wider variety of poses with more confidence.
 It’s so sturdy that you can even take your dog along for the ride!
 To transport it, you don’t even have to attach it to the roof of the car.
 Simply deflate it, roll it up and place it in the bag that’s included!

-Driftsun Soft Top Rigid Stand Up Paddle Board at a Glance:
+#4 Driftsun Soft Top Inflatable Stand Up Paddleboard

 Both beginners and pros will fall in love with the Driftsun Rigid Paddleboard due to the flexibility and high performance it offers.
 It is a little bit on the expensive side, but it’s definitely worth it if you’re serious about paddleboard yoga.
 However, you can broaden your horizons and even use it for surfing and fishing, too.
 The size and shape of the model allows you to use it for just about anything you want.
 It’s made to last for years thanks to the strong construction with PVC drop stitch making it resistant against the elements, and a detachable nylon fin to keep you stable in all kinds of weather.